 Based on score and sketches by Ludwig van Beethoven Unv 6 Hess 15

 Beethoven wrote 256 bars of the Sixth Piano Concerto, spread over 30 pages.
-The handwriting of this is kept in the Berlin State Library.
+The handwritten version of this is kept in the Berlin State Library.
 In addition, there are 114 pages of separate sketches preserved in various other libraries.
 Cees Nieuwenhuizen studied detailed digital copies of all these scores and sketches to get a complete picture of the material.
 The sketches and the scores are interesting and extensive.

 The score is not a musical reduction but rather a rough ‘concept’.
 Beethoven made such concepts at a very early stage, capturing the most important information about the entire part: key, modulation, form, dramatic twists, solo parts etc.